Reimagining Exhibition Web Pages

 Reimagining Your Exhibition Web Pages

 Enhancing a page doesn’t have to be costly or take up an enormous amount of staff time.
 Projects already have fantastic, edited content, and ideally, a curated selection of professionally photographed, public domain or rights-cleared images.
-Furthermore, their planning and installation leads to interesting stories.
+Furthermore, their planning and installation lead to interesting stories.

 Beyond the purely informational, site visitors can learn about the research and scholarship that went into an exhibition project and its many dedicated contributors.
 For example, an exhibition page might recognize a mountmaker who designed an innovative object display, a curator who brought a selection of works together for the first time ever, or a conservator who made an unexpected scientific discovery.